JetBrains/Qodana/topics/pricing.md

 ### What is the minimum number of contributors I can buy the license for?

-You can buy a %instance% license for 3 (three) or more contributors.
+You can buy a %instance% license for three or more contributors.

 ### What do I need to know about subscription billing?